 Makes 12 to 15 medium disks

-Pinch of salt
+- Pinch of salt

-1 tablespoon baking powder
+- 1 teaspoon baking powder

-1 tablespoon white distilled vinegar
+- 1 1/2 teaspoon white distilled vinegar

-- Brush the dough as well as a clean deep bowl with oil.
+- Let the dough rise: Brush the dough as well as a clean deep bowl with oil.
 Cover the bowl with a clean towel or plastic wrap and let the dough rest in a dark place.
 When the dough doubles in volumes, let it rest in the fridge overnight (see notes).

-- Preheat the oven to 270.
+- Preheat the oven to 180°C.

 - Brush the disks with oil to give them a shiny golden look when baked.

 - This dough is so forgiving and versatile.
 Get creative with trying different savory and sweet fillings.
 You can decrease the amount of sugar to 1/2 and sprinkle it with za’atar.
-Other possible variations for filling are chocolate chips, coconut flakes and raisins.
+Other possible variations for filling are chocolate chips, coconut flakes, and raisins.